A Brief History

 Unique Caroni Maturation in The UK

-Under John Barrett’s ownership Bristol Spirits shipped 10 containers full of the remaining barrels were shipped to England and stored at his cellars based in Gloucestershire.
+Under John Barrett’s ownership Bristol Spirits shipped 10 containers full of the remaining barrels to England, where they were stored at his cellars based in Gloucestershire.
 The cold and moisture-rich conditions of the UK creates much slower maturation rates which naturally develop the Rum.
 John's expert opinion is that wood is one of the most important elements of the maturation process.
 Caroni did not invest in new wood, so this storage is much less reactive to the spirit.
 John explains "Barrels are a breathable instrument, having a life while contributing and improving their content.
 Warehousing environments really determine the spirit."

 John released his first Caroni selection in 2008, a rare 1974 thought to be the oldest remaining stock.
 Having securing the last few barrels of this age, enabling just less than 1,500 bottles to be released to market.

 "This was real ‘drinking history’ as it was most unusual and difficult to mature stock of that vintage in the Caribbean.